 - were not sentenced to prison or had your prison sentence suspended; or

-2. In New York, you CANNOT vote with a criminal record if you:
+2. New Yorkers who CANNOT vote with a criminal record:

-- are currently incarcerated for a felony conviction; or
+New Yorkers who are currently incarcerated for a felony conviction are ineligible to vote.

 3. Voters who are in jail for a misdemeanor or are awaiting trial: